Ukari Figgs: Life after the WNBA

-She worked as a production engineer at Toyota Motor Manufacturing Kentucky in her hometown of Georgetown, Kentucky, and as an assistant coach with the boys' varsity basketball team at Scott County High School.
+Figgs worked as a production engineer at Toyota Motor Manufacturing Kentucky in her hometown of Georgetown, Kentucky, and as an assistant coach with the boys' varsity basketball team at Scott County High School.
 Figgs was appointed as an assistant coach to Purdue University's women's basketball team on April 13, 2009.
-On June 6, 2011 it was announced Figg's would become an assistant athletics director for women's basketball at the University of Kentucky.
+On June 6, 2011, it was announced Figgs would become an assistant athletics director for women's basketball at the University of Kentucky.

 On November 1, 2013, Figgs announced that she was leaving UK to return to Toyota in Georgetown as an engineer.
 She cited the need to spend more time with her family as the reason for this move.